-Rates of food insecurity are similar for adults across all three counties served by MH Surgical Hospital Kingwood, and children are more likely to be food insecure than adults.
-Focus group participants and key informants identified food insecurity in children to be an issue affecting the community.
-In all four counties served by MH Surgical Hospital Kingwood, a quarter or more of all children (i.e., those under age 18) were considered to be food insecure (FIGURE 18).
+Rates of food insecurity are similar for adults across all three counties served by MH Northeast, and children are more likely to be food insecure than adults.
+Focus group participants and key informants identified food insecurity among children to be a major issue affecting the community.
+In all three counties served by MH Northeast, a guarter or more of all children (i.e., those under age 18) are considered to be food insecure (FIGURE 19).
 Several respondents reported that they live in food deserts, and explained that they face challenges accessing food, especially food that is healthy.
-For example, a key informant interviewee discussed limited access to healthy food choices explaining that, "If you live in a food desert then it's hard to obtain food, even if healthy options are available elsewhere.
+For example, a key informant interviewee discussed limited access to healthy food choices explaining that, "if you live in a food desert then it's hard to obtain food, even if healthy options are available elsewhere.
 You see a lot of corner stores with unhealthy food."

-Among households in Liberty County, nearly 19% of families (or nearly 1 in 5) received benefits from the Supplemental Nutrition Assistance Program (SNAP), the program providing nutritional assistance for low-income families (FIGURE 19).
+Another informant echoed this saying, "Even in a larger county like Houston that has ample resources, food deserts are a problem."
+Although some reported that strides have been made in areas such as school lunches and breakfasts, more needs to be done.
+Among households in Liberty County, nearly 19% of families (or nearly 1 in 5) received benefits from the Supplemental Nutrition Assistance Program (SNAP), the program providing nutritional assistance for low-income families (FIGURE 20).
 In Harris County, in 2013, 12.6% of families received SNAP benefits, while the percentage was lower in Montgomery (7.5%).
-Data for San Jacinto County were unavailable.

-FIGURE 18.
+FIGURE 19.
 PERCENT FOOD INSECURE BY TOTAL POPULATION AND UNDER 18 YEARS OLD POPULATION, BY COUNTY, 2013

-DATA SOURCE: Map the Meal Gap, 2015

-NOTE: Food insecurity among children defined as selfreport of two or more food-insecure conditions per household in response to eight questions on the Community Population Survey.
+DATA SOURCE: Map the Meal Gap, 2015 NOTE: Food insecurity among children defined as selfreport of two or more food-insecure conditions per household in response to eight questions on the Community Population Survey.

-FIGURE 19.
+FIGURE 20.
 PERCENT HOUSEHOLDS RECEIVING SNAP BENEFITS, BY COUNTY, 2009-2013